hoangqwe159/hackerrank/docs/leadership.md

     - Giving early warnings if I was falling behind
     - Doing better time estimates by breaking tasks into smaller chunks
     - Asking for feedback and support earlier, especially when facing blockers
-- In the next sprint, I was able to deliver ahead of schedule, and the same lead praised my improvement in planning and communication.
+- In the next sprint, I was able to deliver ahead of schedule, and the team lead praised my improvement in planning and communication.

 ---